cloudfoundry-community/bosh-vault/README.md

 ```
 redirects:
+  - type: upstream (v1 | dynamic | upstream)
-  - vault:
+    vault:
       address: NO_DEFAULT
       token: NO_DEFAULT
       timeout: 30 (How many seconds we should wait when contacting Vault before timing out)
-      mount: secret (The name of the KV mount in Vault)
+      mount: secret (The name of the KV2 mount in Vault, not used for v1 or dynamic redirects)
       ca: NO_DEFAULT (Path to the CA to trust when connecting to Vault)
       skipverify: false (Whether or not to skip verifying TLS trust)
       renewinterval: 3600 (How many seconds we should wait before renewing our vault token)